Eleas/IFF_ImageReader/README.md

 ## Current state of project

+### Usage

+In its current iteration, the viewer operates on the command line.
+Executing it simply means calling IFF_Reader on an IFF ILBM file, or on a folder containing one or more IFF ILBM files:

+`IFF_Reader.exe "path/to/file(s)"`

+If multiple files, arrow keys will allow you to navigate backwards and forwards.
+To exit, press either Return or Escape.

 ### Viewer

 The viewer is currently capable of opening single files (via CLI) or multiple files (by supplying the folder path).
 Arrow keys or space allows switching between them.